djerow/product-experience/README.md

 ## Education

 **Georgia Institute of Technology**
 Master of Science (MS) - Computer Science
+Machine Learning Specialization

 **NYU Tandon School of Engineering**
 Bridge to Tandon Program: Six-month holistic program created for students to get foundational knowledge needed to be successful in graduate level study of computer science.